Privacy laws of the United States: Health Insurance Portability and Accountability Act

 Signed in law on August 21, 1996, Health Insurance Portability and Accountability Act (HIPAA) is a piece of legislation passed in the United States that limits the amount and types of information that can be collected and stored by healthcare providers.
 This includes limits on how that information can be obtained, stored, and released.
 HIPAA also developed data confidentiality requirements that are a part of "The Privacy Rule."

 Gramm-Leach-Bliley Act

 The Gramm-Leach-Bliley Act (GLA) is a federal law that was signed into effect on November 12, 1999.
 This act placed increased limits and requirements for data collection by financial institutions, as well as limited how that information could be collected and stored.
 It focused on requiring financial institutions to take specific measure to increase the safety and confidentiality of the information being collected.
 In addition to this, the law also put limitations on what type of data could be collected by financial institutions and how they could use that information.
-The act strives to protect NPI, or nonpublic personal information, which is any information that is collected regarding an individuals finances that is not otherwise publicly available.
+The act strives to protect NPI, or nonpublic personal information, which is any information that is collected regarding an individual's finances that is not otherwise publicly available.